-Bianka Bell and Carley Hoover were both named All-SEC, with Bell earning first team honors for the second-straight season, with Hoover landing on the second team.
+Bianka Bell and Carley Hoover were both named All-SEC.
+Bell earned first team honors for the second-straight season, while Hoover landed on the second team.
 LSU had the most representatives on the NFCA All-South Region Team of any other university in the region, getting Bell, Hoover, Sahvanna Jaquish, Sandra Simmons, Kellsi Kloss, Bailey Landry and Allie Walljasper.

-Jaquish and Bell were both of LSU's NFCA All-American selections, as Jaquish became the third LSU player to be named a three-time All-American, with Bell earning the nod for the second consecutive year.
+Jaquish and Bell were both of LSU's NFCA All-American selections.
+Jaquish became the third LSU player to be named a three-time All-American, while Bell earned the nod for the second consecutive year.

-After originally being picked fourth in the preseason, LSU finished that way by the end as it hosted the 2015 SEC Tournament for the first time since the new Tiger Park opened by finishing with a 15-9 record against league competition, the third time under Torina that an LSU team has won at least 15 league games in a season.
+After originally being picked fourth in the preseason, LSU finished that way by the end as it hosted the 2015 SEC Tournament for the first time since the new Tiger Park opened.
+The Tigers finished the SEC slate with a 15-9 record against league competition, the third time under Torina that an LSU team has won at least 15 league games in a season.

 The season awards came in like a tidal wave for the Tigers as a record five LSU players were named NFCA All-Americans with Bianka Bell earning first team honors, Bailey Landry and Sahvanna Jaquish earning second team honors and freshmen Carley Hoover and Allie Walljasper being third team selections.

-Bell was one of four first team All-SEC selections along with Hoover, Jaquish and Kellsi Kloss, as Landry and A.J.
-Andrews were second team picks, with Hoover and Emily Griggs named to the SEC All-Freshman Team and Sandra Simmons landing on the SEC All-Defensive Team.
+Bell was one of four first team All-SEC selections along with Hoover, Jaquish and Kellsi Kloss.
+Landry and A.J.
+Andrews were second team picks.
+Hoover and Emily Griggs were named to the SEC All-Freshman Team, while Sandra Simmons landed on the SEC All-Defensive Team.

 For the first time since becoming the head coach at LSU, Torina was named the LSWA Louisiana Coach of the Year, while Bell was named the Louisiana Hitter of the Year and Hoover earned the Louisiana Pitcher of the Year.